OchotaDariusz/fullstack-nx/README.md

 ## Development server

 Run `nx serve backend` for a dev server.
-Navigate to http://localhost:4200/.
+Navigate to http://localhost:3000/docs.
 The app will automatically reload if you change any of the source files.

-## Understand this workspace

-Run `nx graph` to see a diagram of the dependencies of the projects.

-## Remote caching

-Run `npx nx connect-to-nx-cloud` to enable [remote caching](https://nx.app) and make CI faster.

-## Further help

-Visit the [Nx Documentation](https://nx.dev) to learn more.